Leafie, A Hen into the Wild: Plot

 Leafie raises Greenie and watches him grow up.
 Mr. Otter teaches Greenie to swim, and later enlists the help from a local bat and an owl to help a then-teenaged Greenie learn how to fly.
-One day, however, Greenie tries befriending some Mandarin ducks who he meets, but they make fun of Leafie, who they think is crazy.
-Meanwhile, Leafie is saddened to learn the local water birds don't like or accept her in their community when Mr. Otter accidentally blurts it out to her.
-She then meets up with Greenie, who has been teased by the other ducks and blames Leafie for him being an outcast.
+One day, however, Greenie tries befriending some mandarin ducks who he meets, but they make fun of Leafie, who they think is crazy.
+Meanwhile, Leafie is saddened to learn the local waterfowl don't like or accept her in their community when Mr. Otter accidentally blurts it out to her.
+She then meets up with Greenie, who has been teased by the other waterfowl and blames Leafie for him being an outcast.
 After discovering that they are indeed both different, Greenie runs away, feeling that he doesn't need her anymore.

-Hearing about this, Mr. Otter attempts to comfort her by telling her about Wanderer - him having been the guard duck of his flock and of how he crippled his wing while fighting One-Eye, who lost one of her eyes in the struggle, and of how Wanderer was subsequently imprisoned by the farmer although he managed to escape.
+Hearing about this, Mr. Otter attempts to comfort her by telling her backstory past about Wanderer - him having been the guard duck of his flock and of how he crippled his wing while fighting One-Eye, who lost one of her eyes in the struggle, and of how Wanderer was subsequently imprisoned by the farmer although he managed to escape.
 Meanwhile, Greenie meets the barnyard's four white ducks who introduce him to the farm, but after coming across the place he is captured by the Farmer, who intends on clipping his wings, however, Chirpie, a sparrow who is friends with Leafie, sees this and goes to warn Leafie about what's happening.

-To distract the farmer, Leafie, with the help of Mr. Otter, releases all of the hens and manages to get them out of their cages after Mr. Otter scares them all.
-Leafie reunites with Greenie and Mr. Otter frees him by biting off the string that held him down, however, Rooster stops them and calls Leafie a disgrace to chickens everywhere, and in a short scuffle, all of the animals discover Rooster's comb is fake and one of the ducks assumes his place as the one in charge.
+To distract the farmer and rescue adoptive duck son, Leafie, with the help of Mr. Otter, releases all of the hens and manages to get them out of their cages after Mr. Otter scares them all.
+Leafie reunites with Greenie and Mr. Otter frees him by biting off the string that held him down, however, Rooster stops them and calls Leafie a disgrace to chickens everywhere, and in anger, Leafie charges at rooster and knocks off his comb, revealed to be fake.
+The animals witness this and one of the ducks assumes his place as the one in charge.
 Leafie escapes the farm with Greenie and Mr. Otter, and both Leafie and Greenie reconcile after Mr. Otter departs.
 The two are suddenly confronted by One-Eye, who then hunts down Greenie to eat him.
-Despite Leafie's intervention, the weasel managed to pin Greenie down on an old tree, which breaks off and sends the two plummeting over a cliff.
-Believing Greenie to be dead, Leafie mourns, but Greenie escaped certain death by successfully learning how to fly while One-Eye managed to save herself by grabbing hold of a ledge on the cliff.
+Despite Leafie's intervention, the weasel managed to pin Greenie down on an old tree, which breaks off and sends the weasel plummeting over a cliff.
+Believing Greenie to be dead, Leafie mourns for adoptive duck son's sacrifice, but Greenie escaped from a certain death by successfully learning how to fly while the weasel manages to save herself by grabbing hold of a ledge on the cliff.